-LATINO/A-A person of Latin American descent.
-Hispanic refers to relation with Spain or Spanish-speaking countries.
-Latino is recommended, but individuals may have a preference.
+LATINIX-A person of Latin American descent.
+Hispanic refers to relation with Spain or Spanish-speaking countries.Latinix is recommended over Latino/a as it is gender neutral.
 Spanish only refers to someone from Spain.

 MULTIRACIAL-Representing various races or a person whose parents are of different races or ethnicities.